 As provided in our Governance Guidelines, all directors must demonstrate the highest standards of ethics and integrity, must be independent thinkers with strong analytical ability and must be committed to representing all of the Company's stockholders rather than any particular interest group.
-In addition to these characteristics, our Governance Guidelines provide that each director candidate be evaluated by the Board against the following criteria: (1) the candidate's personal and professional reputation and background; (2) the candidate's knowledge and experience with the company's businesses and industries; (3) the candidate's experience with businesses or other organizations comparable to the Company in terms of size or complexity; (4) the interplay of the candidate's skills and experience with those of the incumbent directors; (5) the extent to which the candidate would provide substantive expertise that is currently sought by the Board or any committees of the Board; (6) the candidate's ability to commit the time necessary to fulfill a director's responsibilities; (7) relevant legal and regulatory requirements and evolving best practices in corporate governance; (8) the gender, racial, ethnic and cultural diversity of each potential candidate and (9) any other criteria the Board deems appropriate.
+In addition to these characteristics, our Governance Guidelines provide that each director candidate be evaluated by the Board against the following criteria: (1) the candidate's personal and professional reputation and background; (2) the candidate's knowledge and experience with the company's businesses and industries; (3) the candidate's experience with businesses or other organizations comparable to the Company in terms of size or complexity; (4) the interplay of the candidate's skills and experience with those of the incumbent directors; (5) the extent to which the candidate would provide substantive expertise that is currently sought by the Board or any committees of the Board; (6) the candidate's ability to commit the time necessary to fulfill a director's responsibilities; (7) relevant legal and regulatory requirements and evolving best practices in corporate governance; (8) the Board's diversity of backgrounds and experiences and (9) any other criteria the Board deems appropriate.